MiaHuebscher/TA-Assignments/README.md

 3) fix_unpreferred(): unassigns each TA from sections that are not preferred
 4) fix_overassignment(): ensures TAs are not teaching more sections than they are willing to
 5) fix_undersupport(): ensures sections are being supported by enough TAs

+To begin the evolutionary process for this task, run the "assign_tas.py" file.